• Skip to main content

 African Chicken Peanut Stew in a skillet

-This delicacy is one recipe that I cook often in my home and it is always a hit with my family.
-Cooking this flavorful stew is so hassle-free, it is guaranteed to be on rotation in your home.
+This delicacy is a recipe that I often cook in my home, and it is always a hit with my family.
+Cooking this flavorful stew is so hassle-free that it is guaranteed to be on rotation in your home.

-Not only is this West African peanut stew delicious, but it is very nutritious too!
-This protein-rich stew is the perfect comfort food that is rich and creamy and a good source of vitamins and healthy fats.
+Not only is this West African peanut stew delicious, but it is very nutritious, too!
+This protein-rich stew is the perfect comfort food that is rich, creamy, and a good source of vitamins and healthy fats.

 What is peanut stew?

-Peanut stew is a delicious, hearty stew that's popular in West Africa.
-Made from peanut butter, tomatoes, peppers, broth, and spices, this stew is a creamy and flavorful delight that is great for meal prep and can be enjoyed by the whole family.
+Peanut stew is a delicious, hearty stew popular in West Africa.
+Made from peanut butter, tomatoes, peppers, broth, and spices, it is a creamy and flavorful delight that is great for meal prep and can be enjoyed by the whole family.

 This hearty African food was one of my favorite stews growing up in Nigeria.
 The only thing I didn't enjoy was that preparing it was so time-consuming.
-To start, you would have to roast fresh peanuts and then manually grind them into a paste.
+You would have to roast fresh peanuts and then manually grind them into a paste.
 These days, however, you can just use plain and natural peanut butter without additives.
-This way, you save on time.
+This way, you save time making the recipe.

-In Nigeria, peanuts are sometimes called groundnut, so this stew is sometimes referred to as groundnut soup or groundnut stew.
+In Nigeria, peanuts are sometimes called groundnut, so this stew is sometimes referred to as groundnut stew.

 Ingredients Used